Coffs Harbour: Taxis

 Local taxis are run by Holiday Coast Transportation and operate as 13cabs.

 Coffs Harbour Bypass

-The Pacific Highway cuts through the centre of the city of Coffs Harbour.
-As a part of the Pacific Highway Upgrade (organised from the NSW government), has started working on building a 14 km deviation containing three interchanges and three tunnels through the ridge line.
-The new highway starts at Englands Road, runs west to Coramba Road, and joins near Campbell Close and Solitary Islands Way, Korora.
+The Pacific Highway runs through the centre of the city.
+As part of the Pacific Highway Upgrade, managed by the NSW government, work has started on the construction of a 14 km deviation of the highway, including 17 bridges, three interchanges, and three tunnels through the ridge line.
+The deviation starts at Englands Road, runs west to Coramba Road, and joins the existing highway near Campbell Close and Solitary Islands Way, Korora.